olawar/company_site_sample/README.md

 * right and left arrows removed on BX Slider

-* Lightbox positioning from top is increased by 0.02*top
+* in Lightbox: clicked image positioning from top is increased by 0.02*top

 ## References